 Claim Amount – Column header for the billed amount for the claim.

-Provider Name – Column header for name of the service provider for the claim.
+Provider– Column header for name of the service provider for the claim.

-Lines – Column header for the count of line items on the claim.
+Total Lines – Column header for the count of line items on the claim.

 Facility – Column header for the station number the claim is assigned to.

-Assigned To – Column header for the person to which the claim is assigned.

 Table Lines:

 Each line of the claim list table includes the functionality to select each claim via a checkbox on the left.
 The remaining data corresponds with the table header as stated above.